Vamsam (TV series): Reception

-According to BARC ratings (Tamil Nadu + Puducherry)' Mega Serial household television ratings, the pilot episode week of That's Vamsam earned a averaging 16.2 million impressions.
+According to BARC ratings (Tamil Nadu + Puducherry)' Mega Serial household television ratings, the pilot episode week of That's Vamsam earned an averaging 16.2 million impressions.
 While the final episode week scored a 13.5 million impressions.
 It was one of the most watched Tamil television program at its run time.
 In week 42 of 2017 and the following week, it was at fourth and fifth position.